Jeon Somi: Endorsements

 Her time as an I.O.I member contributed to her "Human Vitamin" image, which is also often referenced as one of many reasons she was considered for the endorsement offers she has received.
 She became the muse for Japanese skincare brand Hada Labo and cosmetics brands Kiss Me and Shiseido Korea, where she was also appointed as brand ambassador.
 Jeon also became a model for skincare brand COSRX.
 She has since become a brand spokesperson for ABC Mart's shoe brand Nuovo and was selected as an endorsement model for Beanpole Sports and fashion brand United Colors of Benetton Korea.
 In February 2022, she became the brand ambassador for Converse.
+In May 2023, she became an ambassador for The North Face.
 Outside of the beauty and fashion industries, Jeon was selected as a model for Nongshim's snack Petit Paris Rollbread and hangover product HK inno.N.
-Jeon has also been invited to participate in campaigns for Fanta, Reebok (Classic SS18 campaign, "Always Classic"), and Louis Vuitton (2021 Eyewear Global Campaign).
+Jeon has also been invited to participate in campaigns for Fanta, Reebok (Classic SS18 campaign, "Always Classic"), Louis Vuitton (2021 Eyewear Global Campaign), and Prada's Eternal Gold line.

+In October 2021, Jeon became the public relation ambassador of Ministry of Culture, Sports and Tourism and participated in "Korea Contents Week" campaign.

 Philanthropy

-In July 2016, Jeon alongside I.O.I band-mates Nayoung and Kyulkyung, collaborated with "Shoot For Love", a campaign organized by "Bekind" in cooperation with the Korea Leukemia and Pediatric Cancer Association, to raise awareness and funds for children diagnosed with pediatric cancer.
+In July 2016, Jeon alongside I.O.I bandmates Nayoung and Kyulkyung, collaborated with "Shoot For Love", a campaign organized by Be Kind Organization in cooperation with the Korea Leukemia and Pediatric Cancer Association, to raise awareness and funds for children diagnosed with pediatric cancer.
 The trio successfully completed the missions provided and raised ₩1 million.
+In October 2018, she became the international ambassador of The Wetskills Foundation, a Dutch non-governmental organization focused on water management.
+In October 2020, Jeon, with other prominent personalities, participated in W Korea's "Love Your W: Ontact Campaign", a campaign to raise awareness of breast cancer.